nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.10 Importing another save file: `import`

-You can import a previously saved file into McGymmy from your local directory
+The `import` command allows you to load a previously saved file from your local directory into McGymmy.
+This allows for easy transfer of McGymmy data between multiple computers.

 Format: `import FILEPATH`